 Bootiso Lets You Safely Create Bootable USB Drive

-Howdy newbies!
+Howdy Linux Newbies!
 Some of you may often use dd command to do various things, like creating a USB drive or cloning disk partitions.
 Please be mindful that dd command is one of the dangerous and destructive command.
 If you’re Linux beginner, mostly avoid using dd command to do stuffs.
-If you don’t know what you are doing, you may wipe your hard drive in minutes.
+If you don’t know what you are doing, you may accidentally wipe your hard drive in minutes.
 The dd command literally just takes bytes from if and writes them to of.
 It doesn’t care what it’s overwriting, it doesn’t care if there’s a partition table in the way, or a boot sector, or a home folder, or anything important.
 It will simply do what it is told to do.
 Instead, use some user-friendly apps like Etcher.
 So you will know which device you’re going to format before actually start creating bootable USB devices.

 - If there is only one USB drive, Bootiso will automatically select it.